gogoprog/euccas.github.io/source/_posts/2017-06-16-how-instagram-moved-to-python-3.md

 - **Pickle memcache data format incompatibility** in Python 2 and Python 3.
 Solved by isolating memcaches for Python 2 and Python 3.
 - **Iterator** differences, such as ```map```.
 Solved by converting all maps to list in Python 3.
 - **Dictionary order** is different in different Python versions, which caused differences in the dumped JSON data.
 Solved by forcing ```sorted_keys``` in ```json.dump``` function.
 - With Python 3, while CPU instructions per request decreased by 12%, max requests per second (capacity) had 0% increase!
-Found the root cause in the code of checking memory configuration, and the issue was memory optimization condition was never met in Python 3 as "True" because of unicode issue.
-Solve by adding a magical character **"b"**, just like this:
+Found the root cause in the code of checking memory configuration, and the issue was memory optimization condition was never met in Python 3 as ```True``` because of unicode issue.
+Solved by adding a magical character **"b"**, just like this:

 {% img center /images/post_images/2017/20170616-instagram_python3_01.png 520px %}